Here's a quick reference guide for the rules and guidelines for refuse.

 - You can bring CO2 detectors to our drop off sites and recycle them in our Electronics Recycling Program or you can put them in your tan refuse cart.

 - Can be recycled at the city drop off sites.
-Details and other options for drop off can be found on a different Streets Division web page.
+Details and other options for drop off can be found on the battery recycling page.

 - Rechargeable batteries can be recycled at any Home Depot, or Batteries and Bulbs locations, and other locations using Call2Recycle boxes